 The more stressed you are the less effective your natural killer cells are, and the less primed your immune system is to do its job.
 Longterm, stress has been linked to the development of diseases like cancer, most likely because it causes mutations in DNA or compromises the ability to heal mutations.
 If you live a super busy life juggling too many responsibilities, the chronic stress can actually rewire your brain so that the parts that register stress and fear actually grow.
 This means you are then likely to react to smaller triggers with higher stress.
 Thankfully, those changes can be reversed.
 Encouraging studies show that when the stress is alleviated through practices like mindfulness, within weeks to months the brain starts to change back to a healthier configuration.

 - Good Thyroid function: If you suffer from issues like anxiety plus fluid retention, dry skin, low body temperature and constant exhaustion, you may have problems with your thyroid function.
-To reduce the load, sign up for my free online thyroid detox workshop here.
+To reduce the load, sign up for thyroid detox workshop here.

 - Hugs: It’s true—a quality cuddle helps lower blood pressure and increases levels of oxytocin, the same chemical we produce when we’re in love.
 In turn oxytocin triggers the release of the “bliss molecules” called anandamides, shows research from the University of California.